Void-Individual/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 - 7-model_state_fetch_all.py: Write a script that lists all State objects from the database hbtn_0e_6_usa.
 - 8-model_state_fetch_first.py: Write a script that prints the first State object from the database hbtn_0e_6_usa.
 - 9-model_state_filter_a.py: Write a script that lists all State objects that contain the letter a from the database hbtn_0e_6_usa.
+- 10-model_state_my_get.py: Write a script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa
-- 10-model_state_my_get.py: Write a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa
+- 11-model_state_insert.py: Write a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa
+- 12-model_state_update_id_2.py: Write a script that changes the name of a State object from the database hbtn_0e_6_usa.
+- 13-model_state_delete_a.py:
-- 11-model_state_insert.py:
+- model_city.py, 14-model_city_fetch_by_state.py: